vipulnaik/diet-exercise-health/best-practices/best-practices-around-light.md

   a lower level of brightness.
 Unfortunately, sometimes the ambient level of light is so low that even the least bright setting of the screen is still too bright, making the screen a concentrated light source.
+(EDIT: On 2024-12-17, while investigating something similar for sound, I discovered that Macbooks allow for a more fine-grained control of brightness and sound volume (at 1/4 of the usual granularity) that I can avail by pressing alt+shift while adjusting the brightness or sound.
+This might be a useful option in the future in cases where the ambient light level is so low that even the lowest standard screen brightness is too much.
+If so, the next paragraph may be less applicable than when I wrote it.)

   Now, it's a bit of "lesser of two evils" -- putting an artificial light on may in some cases be the lesser evil because that concentrated light source, even though brighter, is still not something I am directly staring at.
 I think sometimes it does happen